 1. Ensure your expenses are above board.
 Some common mistakes that catch people out are:

 - Mileage - if you claim over 25% of your mileage as a business expense, then you must keep a logbook to record all times when your vehicle was used for work purposes.

 - Client Meals - whenever you take a client out to lunch, only 50% of the meal can be claimed as an expense.
 You must also maintain records of what clients you took to lunch, the reasons for, and their business relation to you.

-- Home Office and Mortgage Expenses-If you work from home, you can only claim as an expense the area you use solely for work.
+- Home Office Expenses-If you work from home, you can only claim as an expense the area you use solely for work.
 For example, if you work at the dining room table, you can’t claim the whole dining room as your office.

 2. Keep your receipts!
 You must hold onto all GST receipts for at least 7 years in case you get audited by the IRD and get asked to provide proof of your purchase

 3. Separate your personal expenses from your business expenses.
 Things like personal meals, clothing, grooming, and non-work related memberships are personal expenses and should not be claimed as work expenses.
 Examples of legitimate work expenses include things like your REA license and industry training.

 All of this might seem a bit overwhelming and confusing, even for experienced real estate agents.
 If you find expense management stressful, it could be worth considering Hnry.